 To do your best, you must prepare.
 Gather information, accumulate resources, and organize effort.
 Preparation sets you up for success —never rely on luck alone.
 Then execute your plan.
 Do what you set out to do, and do it with a flexible but durable implementation of your plan.
 Finally, maintenance work may need to be done along the way to preserve gains.
 Success is not a one-and-done endeavor.
 It requires diligence and constant reassessment.

 These four agreements may seem like common sense, and perhaps they are for some.
-However, they have helped me acheive a measure of success, even though I’m incarcerated.
+However, they have helped me achieve a measure of success, even though I’m incarcerated.
 I may be in prison, but I’ve made the successful transition from gangster to scholar, achieving my Master’s degree in 2017 and even beginning my PhD program.
 I’m not saying you should listen to an incarcerated man.
 After all, I’m just another inmate.
 I’m only tellin’ you what has worked for me, and if I can do it, you can do it.
-Make these aggreements with yourself and stay committed.
+Make these agreements with yourself and stay committed.